Mauron/Prog2/README.md

 # Prog2
-This is a repository about OO programming.
-It contains several works mainly written in Java programming language.
+_This is a repository about OO programming._<br />
+_It contains several works mainly written in Java programming language._